ibm-cloud-docs/databases-for-elasticsearch/learn-es-ml.md

 Machine learning algorithms try to make sense of unstructured data, like videos or images, by turning these assets into sets of numbers called [vector embeddings](https://www.elastic.co/what-is/vector-embedding){: external}.
 Once an asset like an image is transformed into a set of embeddings it can be stored in a database like any other data.
 Elasticsearch has a specific data type (dense vector type) for these embeddings.

 Different ML algorithms (known as models) will analyze and transform data in different ways.
 ML models specialize in different types of data and tasks.
+For a full list of Elastic stack supported models, see [Compatible third party NLP models](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-model-ref.html){: external}.
 For a comprehensive list of open source ML models, see [Hugging Face](https://huggingface.co/models){: external}.

 ## Querying Data
 {: #es-ml-ai-querying-data}